Gleyber Torres Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The Rays pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- Rays pitchers combine to surrender the fewest home runs in baseball (20 total, 0.6 per game).
+- Rays pitchers combine to surrender 21 home runs (0.6 per game), the fewest in baseball.

-- Chirinos makes his first start of the season for the Rays.
+- Rasmussen gets the start for the Rays, his seventh of the season.
+He is 3-2 with a 3.66 ERA and 34 strikeouts in 32 2/3 innings pitched.

-- The 29-year-old right-hander has four appearances out of the bullpen this season.
+- In his most recent time out on Sunday, the right-hander threw five innings against the Chicago White Sox, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.